sebastianrueckerai/find-the-morty/README.md

 # FIND MORTY

-A game to test your reaction time & knowledge of obscure Rick & Morty charactert.
+A game to test your reaction time & knowledge of obscure Rick & Morty characters.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts
 In the project directory, you can run:

 ### `yarn start` or `npm start`